bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/On Terunael/Ritual Text of The Arc of Skuld.md

 They found the people waiting for them.
 They found the arc of spears that lay across Keyursal and Luhguren, pointed toward their hearts.
 Spear and shield and shield and spear clashed and broke and ebbed and flowed.

-For generations the Five had waited and watched and seen the weakness of the invaders.
+For generations the Five had waited and watched and seen the [[Weakness|weakness]] of the invaders.
 They saw their hubris.
 They saw that they judged the people to be weak.
 To be savages.
 They saw that the vermin of the south mistook the caution of the Five, and of their warlocks, for lack of strength.

 They saw their [[Pride|pride]] had grown to eclipse their [[Wisdom|wisdom]].